-If you live in one of the neighbouring countries, it might make sense to visit Provence with your own car to save some money.
-Of course it depends on your individual situation, so it’s worth doing a calculation before your trip whether it’s worth to take your own car or not.
+If you live in one of the neighboring countries, it might make sense to visit Provence in your own car to save some money.
+Of course, it depends on your individual situation, so it’s worth doing a calculation before your trip whether it’s worth taking your own car or not.

 It’s possible to visit the lavender fields with an organized tour as well but the options are very limited.
 I would still recommend having your own car but if you don’t drive, organized tours can be a great option for you.

 Keep in mind that most tours depart from bigger cities like Avignon, Aix-en Provence, or Nice so you will need to stay in one of these cities to be able to attend a tour.

 Below you can find some of the most recommended tours, they all have amazing ratings and they usually cost between €80-150 per person depending on the activities and the duration.

 Although you can find lavender fields basically all over Provence, the most beautiful (hence most popular) fields are located around Valensole so if you’re planning to visit Provence (especially for the first time), it’s worth staying in the nearby area.
 The three best options to stay in are Valensole, Manosque, and Riez.

 It’s important to keep in mind that Provence is really popular in the lavender season so you should book your accommodation way in advance to avoid higher prices or lack of places to stay in.
 It’s worth taking a look at your options at least 6 months in advance!

 Since the best fields are scattered around Valensole it would make sense to stay there but since it’s a really small town, I wouldn’t recommend it.